How to recognize a Christian2016 Jul 6

 Jesus knew that he was shortly going to die for his friends, for those he loved.
 His death would provide the means to save them, but would also be the ultimate teaching example of how he wanted them to live.

 Jesus would die to finalize forgiveness from God.
-Real forgiveness for an offense unavoidably includes paying for the relational costs of the offense by someone against you in a personal way.
+Giving real forgiveness for an offense unavoidably includes personally paying for the relational costs of the offense against you.
 Jesus took on himself the costs of our broken relationship with God.
 The cross was the result of his full experience of what we have done to our relationship with God.
 The cross was a key part of God saying to us, “Yes, I know you have done wrong, but I value relationship much more than retribution, so I will absorb all the injustice in our relationship so that I can restore the relationship.”
-So, his death on the cross was all about love, a love that voluntarily brings forgiveness.
+So, his death on the cross was all about love, a love that voluntarily brings forgiveness to the relationship.

 As disciples of Jesus, we are to live and love like him (John 13:34), so we are to forgive like him too.
 When Jesus died on the cross, he did the big "forgive" that restarts our relationship with God.
 But forgiveness is also an on-going thing in life.
 God forgives us each time we ask it of him, and we are also to forgive each other in this same way.